didnet/zkDID/README.md

 # Hades
-Hades is an practical decentralized identity system that supports privacy-preserving, full accountability and Fine-gained sybil-resistance.
+Hades is a practical decentralized identity system that supports privacy-preserving, full accountability, and Fine-gained sybil-resistance.

 ## Structure

-**contracts/manager.sol** is the Identity Contract can run on EVM-Powered chains.
+**contracts/manager.sol** is the Identity Contract that can run on EVM-Powered chains.

 **src/ca_client.rs** is a client for CA.